 There's another scenario to think about: Every time you ask for a raise, your supervisor says he'll consider it, but when are you two going to go out for that drink he's been mentioning?

 These are examples of sexual harassment in the workplace.
 Such harassment covers a range of activities, from offensive jokes to repeated unwelcome requests for sexual favors.
-It can include any sexual advance or behavior that interferes with your ability to work, and it can come from both co-workers and the people you work for.
+As the #MeToo movement has demonstrated, it can include any unwelcome sexual advance or behavior that interferes with your ability to work, and it can come from both co-workers and the people you work for.

 Wearing revealing or even inappropriate clothes to work does not mean that an individual welcomes harassment.
 In fact, revealing clothing has been considered irrelevant in these cases.
 But the behavior does not qualify as sexual harassment, however, unless it is unwelcome and repeated.
 Two people flirting with or dating each other does not add up to sexual harassment.